Is Long Context All You Need? Leveraging LLM's Extended Context for NL2SQL: Ablation Study

 \section{Ablation Study}

 Overall, we focus on identifying useful information for improving NL2SQL performance -- and measure the impacts of the contextual information in terms of both performance and cost.
 We exclude the rules and SQLite documentation chunks from the ablation study, since their separate contributions are negligible.
-The rules are fixed and included as part of the instructions. \yeounoh{We also skip popular techniques, like Chain-of-Thought (CoT) prompting and self-consistency.
-CoT can help LLMs by breaking down a complex task into sub-tasks enabling multi-step reasoning to solve complex reasoning task, like NL2SQL \citep{liu2023divide,tai2023exploring}; however, we observe that CoT does not improve the final output quality while increasing the context size by a few thousands tokens.}
+The rules are fixed and included as part of the instructions. \yeounoh{We also omit certain popular techniques, such as Chain-of-Thought (CoT) prompting and self-consistency.
+CoT aids LLMs by breaking down complex tasks into subtasks, enabling multi-step reasoning for structured problems like NL2SQL~\citep{liu2023divide,tai2023exploring}.
+However, our observations indicate that CoT does not improve final output quality while significantly increasing context size—often by several thousand tokens.}

-Table~\ref{tab:ablation_study} reports the generation performance (Ex Acc) along with accumulated context size (tokens/req) and latency (sec/req) per user request \yeounoh{using BIRD dev -- currently the most widely used and contains many questions and tables across multiple domains.
-We also report the results of a mini-ablation study using other benchmark datasets in Table~\ref{tab:mini_ablation}.} The study is done adding one technique or extra contextual information at a time.
-The techniques and information that are more commonly used for NL2SQL are added earlier (schema, hints, column samples and self-correction, respectively) and our long-context pipeline specific components are added later (disambiguation and synthetic examples).
+Table~\ref{tab:ablation_study} reports the generation performance (Ex Acc) along with accumulated context size (tokens/req) and latency (sec/req) per user request \yeounoh{using BIRD dev -- the most widely used NL2SQL benchmark, containing diverse questions and tables spanning multiple domains.
+We also report the results of a mini-ablation study using other benchmark datasets in Table~\ref{tab:mini_ablation}.
+The study follows an incremental approach, adding one technique or contextual information element at a time.} The techniques and information that are more commonly used for NL2SQL are added earlier (schema, hints, column samples and self-correction, respectively) and our long-context pipeline specific components are added later (disambiguation and synthetic examples).